ehzhang/HELPq/CONTRIBUTING.md

 However, before you begin, please create an issue so we can determine if the work, feature, or bugfix either has someone already working on it as a part of the current roadmap, or if the feature is not something that would belong in HELPq in a HackRU context, or should even be bumped up to MIT's HELPq for more general use.

+there should probably be only one pull request per issue and similar issues should be merged if it makes sence to do a pull request for both.

+each pull request should also have atleast one reviewer.

 This is mostly meant for discussion, so we can discuss things fully and make a really awesome product :)

 Issues